The Civic Discourse Project

-The series is cosponsored by Arizona State University’s Walter Cronkite School of Journalism and the Sandra Day O’Connor College of Law.
-As with all of our events, the Civil Discourse Project lectures are free and open to the public.
+The series is co-sponsored by Arizona State University’s Walter Cronkite School of Journalism and the Sandra Day O’Connor College of Law.
+As with all of our events, the Civic Discourse Project lectures are free and open to the public.
 They are also aired on PBS Arizona.